 The school dress code applies for all dances.
 There are no formal or semiformal dances.

-Parents must pick up their child within 15 minutes after the dance has ended, or the student will not be eligible to attend the next dance.
+Parents must pick up their child within 15 minutes after the dance has ended, or the student may not be eligible to attend the next dance.

-By state law, appropriate shoes must be worn at all times.
+State law must wear appropriate shoes worn at all times.

 Shirts and blouses must have at least 2½ inches of coverage at the top of the shoulder.
 Anything less is considered a tank top.
 Necklines may be no lower than 2½ inches when measured from the collarbone.